 The Euro Challenge is an exciting educational opportunity for high school students to learn about the European Union (EU) and the euro.
-Student teams of three to five students are asked to make presentations answering specific questions about the European economy and the single currency, the euro.
-They are also asked to pick one member country of the “euro area” (the 18 EU member countries that have adopted the euro so far), to examine an economic problem at the country level, and to identify policies for responding to that problem.
+Each team of three to five students is asked to make a presentation answering specific questions about the European economy and the single currency, the euro.
+Teams choose one member country of the “euro area” (the 18 EU member countries that have adopted the euro so far), to examine an economic problem at the country level, and to identify policies for responding to that problem.

-In 2014, its ninth year, the Euro Challenge continued to expand nationally, with more than 100 teams from various regions in the United States competing for monetary awards generously provided by The Moody’s Foundation.
+Now celebrating its tenth anniversary, the Euro Challenge has continued to expand nationally, with more than 100 teams from various regions in the United States competing for monetary awards generously provided by The Moody’s Foundation.

 The Euro Challenge is a program launched by the Delegation of the European Union to the United States in partnership with The Moody’s Foundation and with the Federal Reserve Bank of New York serving as program advisor.
 The program is supported by Credit Suisse, the University of North Carolina, Florida International University, the University of Pittsburgh, the University of Illinois, the University of Texas at Austin, Rutgers University, George Washington University, Indiana University, the University of Wisconsin, the World Affairs Council of Pittsburgh, the DC World Affairs Council, the Federal Reserve Bank of Cleveland (Pittsburgh Branch), the Federal Reserve Bank of Boston, and the Federal Reserve Bank of Chicago and Detroit Branch.

 For more information visit the Euro Challenge Website.